-- 1) where assembler code (that does not preserve 8-byte stack alignment) calls compiled C/C++ code (that requires 8-byte stack alignment). - 2) when attempting to link legacy objects with RVCT 3.x objects.
-Legacy objects that do not have these attributes are treated as '~PRES8', even if they do actually happen to preserve 8-byte alignment.
+- Where assembler code (that does not preserve eight-byte stack alignment) calls compiled C/C++ code (that requires eight-byte stack alignment). - Where attempting to link legacy objects that were compiled with older tools with objects compiled with recent tools.
+Legacy objects that do not have these attributes are treated as ~PRES8, even if they do actually happen to preserve eight-byte alignment.